zayeemZaki/Bot-interviewer/README.md

 - Adaptive difficulty levels that progress from easy to medium to hard questions
 - Phase-based interview structure covering introduction, technical questions, behavioral questions, and wrap-up
 - Real-time audio with click-to-toggle microphone and automatic transcription
-- AI interviewer powered by Groq's llama-3.1-8b-instant model
+- AI interviewer powered by Groq's Llama 3.1 for sub-second inference
 - Professional performance feedback with scoring and improvement suggestions

 ### User Interface